kataras/iris/_benchmarks/README.md

 ## Simple

-Spawn `1000000 requests` with 125 different "threads", tagrget to a dynamic registered route path, responds with a simple "value" text.
+Spawn `1000000 requests` with 125 different "threads", targeting to a dynamic registered route path, responds with a simple "value" text.

 ### .NET Core (Kestrel)